-Figure 4: Plots of total nitrogen (TN) and rainfall from May 2022 to April 2023 for the (A) Foreshore (lake edge) sites and (B) In-lake sites
+Figure 4: Plots of NOx (nitrate and nitrite) and rainfall from May 2023 to April 2024 for the (A) Foreshore (lake edge) sites and (B) In-lake sites

 The TN value represents nitrogen that is present in water in both the dissolved and suspended forms, including microscopic algae and sediments, while the filtered total nitrogen (FTN) excludes the suspended component.
-The FTN for the May 2022-April 2023 period (Figure 5) continues to show better compliance with its guideline trigger value than TN.
-Similar to the pattern for TN, foreshore sites 3 and 5 had FTN values nearly two times greater than the ANZECC guideline in May 2022, and Sites 4 and 6 had high values in March 2023 related to rainfall (Figure 5a).
-All in-lake sites recorded values below the Guideline throughout the year (Figure 5b).
+The FTN for the May 2022-April 2023 period (Figure 7) continues to show better compliance with its guideline trigger value than TN.
+Similar to the pattern for TN, foreshore sites 3, 3A, 4, and 6 exceeded the ANZECC guideline during the rainfall event in September 2023, and